When Your Child Has Non-Hodgkin Lymphoma

 Lymph.
-Infection-fighting fluid made mostly of a certain type of white blood cell called lymphocytes.
+Infection-fighting fluid containing a certain type of white blood cell called lymphocytes.

 Lymph nodes.
 Small bean-shaped organs that filter lymph and store white blood cells.
 Lymph nodes are grouped together throughout the body.
 Some areas where they are found include the neck, armpit, and groin.
 The lymph nodes may sometimes swell when you have a cold or infection or rarely, when cancer is growing in the lymph node.

 Thymus.
-The thymus helps build the immune system in young children.
+A gland that helps build the immune system in young children.
 It produces a type of white blood cell called T-lymphocytes, which fight infection.
 The thymus is located underneath the breastbone.

 Spleen.
 Organ that stores certain lymphocytes and filters the blood.
 It’s located under the ribs on the left side of the body.

-Other organs in the body, such as the tonsils and digestive tract, also contain lymphatic tissue.
+Other organs in the body, such as the tonsils and digestive tract.
+These also contain lymphatic tissue.

 With NHL, cancer cells form in the lymphatic system.
-Lymphocytes begin a period of uncontrolled growth.
+Lymphocytes begin to grow out of control.
 When the cancerous lymphocytes group together in a lymph node or organ, such as the spleen, they form a tumor.
 The tumor can spread, or metastasize, to another part of the body, such as the lungs.
-The presence of cancer cells makes it hard for the body to fight infection and can cause other health problems.
+The cancer cells make it hard for the body to fight infection.
+The cells can also cause other health problems.

 Who gets NHL?

-Children at any age can get NHL, but kids ages 10 to 19 are affected most often.
+Children at any age can get NHL.
+But kids between the ages of 10 to 19 are affected most often.
 NHL affects boys more often than girls.
 NHL is not contagious.
 This means your child can’t pass it to another person.

 What causes NHL?

-NHL occurs when white blood cells called lymphocytes start to grow abnormally.
-If the cells crowd lymph nodes or other areas of the body, they can cause tumors to form.
+With NHL, white blood cells called lymphocytes start to grow abnormally.
+If the cells come together in lymph nodes or other areas of the body, they can cause tumors to form.
 What causes this to happen is not fully known.
-Changes in certain genes may affect the way your child’s cells grow.
+Changes in certain genes, called mutations, may affect the way your child’s cells grow.
 This gene mutation is often random and couldn’t have been prevented.
-In rare cases, other factors, such as exposure to certain viruses, chemicals, or radiation, play a role.
+In rare cases, other factors, such as exposure to certain viruses, chemicals, or radiation, may play a role.
 But most often, the cause of cancer in children is unknown.

 What are the symptoms of NHL?